Delaware County Community College: Presidents

 Following Dr. Libby's retirement, Dr. Richard D. DeCosmo served as DCCC's second president from 1980 until his retirement in 2003.
 Under his leadership, new skills-based degree and certificate programs were added to those established during Dr. Libby's administration.
 Additionally, Dr. DeCosmo advocated for improved economic conditions for Delaware County though access to adult basic education, GED preparation and skill training.
 To accomplish this, he requested reduced Pell Grant eligibility requirements to make higher education accessible to the increased percentage of Delaware County residents living below the poverty level.

 Before his 2003 appointment as the third president, Dr. Jerome S. Parker had served as a DCCC staff member since 1977.
 As president, he pushed for updated facilities and technical training at DCCC to advance the college and continue its mission to improve the local community's economy.
 Five additional campuses in Delaware and Chester Counties were opened and DCCC built alliances with companies such as Aker Philadelphia Shipyard, Boeing and Sunoco to prepare students for open industry positions.
 Dr. Parker is credited with playing a major role in the development of DCCC's Advanced Technology Center, which was named after him upon his retirement in 2017 (see Campus section below).

 Since 2017, Dr. L. Joy Gates Black has served as the current president of DCCC.
 She is the first African-American female to serve in this position at the college.
-In 2019, DCCC and the Archdiocese of Philadelphia signed a $3 million agreement of sale, which will allot space for the construction of a new DCCC campus at Monsignor Bonner & Archbishop Prendergast Catholic High School.
-The campus is set to tentatively open in spring 2022 and will integrate the Southeast and Upper Darby Centers (see Campus section below).
+In 2019, DCCC and the Archdiocese of Philadelphia signed a $3 million agreement of sale.
+Plans were announced for the construction of a new DCCC campus at the former Monsignor Bonner & Archbishop Prendergast Catholic High School.
+The campus was planned to open in spring 2022 and would integrate the Southeast and Upper Darby Centers (see Campus section below).
+Although it did not officially open during that period, it offered its Spring Open House events on May 8 and May 12, respectively.
 In 2020, Dr. Gates Black was recognized for founding DCCC's first Center for Equity and Social Justice.

 Campus

-DCCC has nine locations.
+DCCC has eight locations.
 All except Chester County Hospital offer all of the following: a bookstore, career and counseling center, an Enrollment Central for student assistance services, disability services, student lounges, study areas and a Learning Commons that offers tutoring and technology support to the DCCC community.
 The degree and certificate programs offered vary by location.